 Northwest Georgia Distracted Driving Accident Attorney

-Distracted Driving Accidents in Georgia
+Distracted Driving Accidents in the State of Georgia

 Distracted driving claimed 2,841 lives in 2018 alone, and this grim statistic does not even begin to account for all the people who have been injured by this dangerous behavior.
 According to the Centers for Disease Control and Prevention (CDC), approximately 9 people are killed and more than 1,000 are injured in crashes that involve a distracted driver every day.